maryfellowes/The-Labyrinth-Open-Source/research/Community Contributions/community-contributions-README.md

 If you're part of The Labyrinth and want to add your work:
 1. Share it in the Discord
-2. Let Falco or the mod team know you want it in the library
+2. Let admins or the mod team know you want it in the library
 3. We'll add it to the collection

 ---